 3. Auditor's Role Regarding Other Information and Company Performance Measures, Including Non-GAAP Measures.
-In recent years, there has been much press attention and regulatory scrutiny about the use of company performance measures, including non-GAAP financial measures and operating measures.
-These measures could be included in a company's annual reports, registration statements, earnings releases, or in other communications, such as calls with analysts and information on the company's website.
-Company performance measures that are included in an annual report, for example in management's discussion and analysis of financial condition and results of operations, are considered "other information" and are subject to the requirements of AS 2710, Other Information in Documents Containing Audited Financial Statements.
+In recent years, there has been much press attention and regulatory scrutiny about the disclosure of company performance measures, including non-GAAP financial measures and operating measures.
+These measures are included in a company's annual reports, registration statements, earnings releases, or in other communications, such as calls with analysts and information on the company's website.
+Company performance measures that are included in an annual report outside the financial statements, for example in management's discussion and analysis of financial condition and results of operations, are considered "other information" and are subject to the requirements of AS 2710, Other Information in Documents Containing Audited Financial Statements.
 Under AS 2710, the auditor has a responsibility to "read and consider" other information in documents containing audited financial statements.
 However, under current PCAOB standards, auditors do not have responsibilities to perform procedures related to information presented in corporate earnings releases, investor presentations, or other communications, such as calls with analysts and information on the company's website.

 In August 2013, the Board proposed a new standard that would enhance the auditor's responsibility under AS 2710.
-For further information, see Rulemaking Docket No. 034.
-In light of comments received on this proposal, the Board is reevaluating whether there is a need to revise the standards in this area and, if so, how to change the auditor's existing performance and reporting responsibilities related to other information accompanying audited financial statements.
-At the same time, the Board is considering input it has received regarding the significance to the capital markets of company performance measures that are often reported in documents outside of the scope of AS 2710.
+Given the continuing focus on company performance measures by investors and other stakeholders, the Board is reevaluating whether there is a need to revise the standards in this area and, if so, how to change the auditor's existing performance and reporting responsibilities related to other information accompanying audited financial statements.
+The Board is also considering input it has received regarding the significance to the capital markets of company performance measures that are often reported in documents outside of the scope of AS 2710.